emteeoh/deBruijn-Sequences/README.md

 ###### Enhanced deBruijn
 [MitchellEtAl1996] never names but uses a sequence that rather than having a 0 and 1 removed as in a double-punctured deBruijn, **adds** a 0 and a 1.
 This yields a sequence that has all possible tuples, but the all-zero and all-one tuples are in there twice.
-I call these "enchanced" deBruijns, but I write it as D<sup>+</sup><sub>v</sub>
+I call these "enhanced" deBruijns, but I write it as D<sup>+</sup><sub>v</sub>
 ###### [MitchellEtAl1996] Construction
 Its actually pretty straight-forward.
 Start with a known D<sub>v</sub>.
 Create A=D<sup>''</sup><sub>v</sub>,